 28 May Grubs!

 Grubs!
 They are like Kramer from Seinfeld, barging into his neighbor’s apartment unannounced.
 By the time you discover them, you could have a full-blown infestation in your yard.
-Grubs are lawn-loving larvae of various Beatles that hide beneath the surface of your grass.
+Grubs are lawn-loving larvae of various beetles that hide beneath the surface of our Nebraska lawns.

-Due to the anticipation of a slightly earlier appearance of adult beetles this year, grub control products should also be applied slightly earlier than normal.
+Due to the anticipation of a slightly earlier appearance of adult beetles this year, grub control products should also be applied slightly earlier than normal this midwest spring.
 Be sure to water-in grub control products after application for best control.

 Preventative products stop the next generation of grubs, but they have little effect on any young grubs that are currently chomping away on your grass.
-Don’t worry there are still products that can help and we are happy to come out, assess, and make a plan to help you have a healthy enjoyable lawn for years to come!
+Don’t worry there are still products that can help and we are happy to come out and visit your home in Omaha and surrounding neighborhoods to assess, and make a plan to help you have a healthy enjoyable lawn for years to come!

 If you would like more information on grub control please visit the University of Nebraska Horticulture page HERE.